Skip to content

 Let your College know you want to appeal

-Your appeal is likely to be dealt with under preliminary disposal (i.e. without a hearing), hence the need for a really comprehensive appeal letter.
+Your appeal is likely to be dealt with under preliminary disposal (i.e. without a hearing), hence the need for a really comprehensive appeal form.
 Sometimes, though, the College Appeals Committee will want to hold a full hearing so they can ask you questions about your appeal.

 At any time during this process, if you are at all unsure, want to talk it over with someone or would like to request representation, please contact The Advice Centre and our trained and experienced staff will be happy to help.